2 years part time

-- The February session begins on the Sunday evening of the week in which Waldorf schools in the West have their teachers’ conference (the week of Presidents Day in the USA) and ends at 1:00 pm the following Saturday.
+- The February session begins on the Sunday evening of the third week in February, in which Waldorf schools in the West have their teachers’ conference (the week of Presidents Day in the USA).
 This session is held at the same location in North Vancouver.

-- 5 weeks of course work plus the follow up mentoring meetings is $5500 Cdn.
-Payments can be made in US$.
+- 5 weeks of course work plus the follow up mentoring meetings is $5600 Cdn.

 - Additional costs for required course textbooks and some supplies.